-Welcome to the 2024 Chelan County Fair!
-We are ecstatic to once again be welcoming everyone back to the Chelan County Fair, this year's theme is "Back To Our Roots In Cowboy Boots".
-We have a little something for everyone, come see the livestock shows and animals, check out all of the different exhibitor buildings, and ride the carnival rides.
+Welcome to the 2025 Chelan County Fair!

+We are ecstatic to once again welcome everyone back to the Chelan County Fair!
+This year's theme is "Mad About the Fair", and we truly have something for everyone.
+Come enjoy the livestock shows and animals, explore our diverse exhibitor buildings, and experience the thrills of the carnival rides.
+We've packed each day of the fair with entertainment, including not one, but two FREE concerts with your fair admission!

+Thursday night: The Boy Band Review - a high-energy 90s tribute band.
+Friday night: Country artist Matt Stell, with special guest Jessie Leigh.

-We have plenty of entertainment each and every day of the fair, including not 1 but 2 FREE concerts, with your admission into the fair!
-Thursday Night Los Chicos del 512 -The Selena Experience Tribute Band, and Friday night concert, presenting Country artist Easton Corbin!
-Join us for the livestock auction on Saturday morning, as well as our FREE PRCA Rodeo on Saturday night and Sunday afternoon, FREE with your admission ticket into the fair, and a jam-packed schedule of entertainment all in between.
-I would like to thank the Chelan County Fair Board and the whole community for all their hard work and sponsors.
-It truly does take a group effort to put on a great fair.
+Don't miss the livestock auction on Saturday morning, and be sure to catch our FREE PRCA Rodeo on Saturday night and Sunday afternoon-also included with your admission ticket!
+And that's just the beginning-we've got a jam-packed schedule of entertainment all weekend long.

+A heartfelt thank you to the Chelan County Fair Board and our entire community for their hard work and generous sponsorships.
+It truly takes a team effort to put on a great fair.

-I hope to see you all September 5th thru 8th.
-Thank you, Chelan County Fair President / JR Cooper
+We can't wait to see you Sept.
+4th through 7th!

+Thank you, Kate Redell /Chelan County Fair President

-Volunteer of the Year
+Volunteers of the Year